-- The new rule requiring use of certified self-contained vehicles on land managed by local authorities will come into effect as soon as legislation is passed; - regulations will come into effect 6 months after the Bill's enactment.
-This will enable: - certification authorities to be approved and to start certifying vehicles under the new technical requirements for self-contained vehicles; and - establishment and operation of the national register of selfcontained vehicles. - after 12 months, certifications will have to carried out by approved certification authorities; - eighteen months after the Bill's enactment, rental vehicles will be considered self-contained under the Act only if they have been certified by approved certification authorities - twenty-four months after the Bill's enactment, only vehicles that have been certified by an approved certification authority will be considered self-contained under the Act.
+- the new rule requiring use of certified self-contained vehicles on land managed by local authorities will come into effect as soon as the Bill is passed: - regulations will come into effect 6 months after the Bill's enactment.
+This will enable- - certification authorities to be approved and to start certifying vehicles under the new technical requirements for self-contained vehicles; and - o establishment and operation of the national register of self-contained vehicles:

+- after 12 months, certifications will have to be carried out by approved certification authorities: - eighteen months after the Bill's enactment, rental vehicles will be considered selfcontained under the Act only if they have been certified by approved certification authorities: - twenty-four months after the Bill's enactment, only vehicles that have been certified by an approved certification authority will be considered self-contained under the Act.